Environmental Technologies Industries

 Recommendations for American Companies

 Competition in the environmental technology market is high in all the surveyed countries.
 Foreign companies are most active in the water and wastewater, and waste management sectors, followed by the energy and air protection sectors.
-American firms face a number of market access obstacles, including: The major competitive advantages of domestic suppliers are significantly lower costs of labor, combined with a high standard of technical knowledge, and better familiarity with the local market where most of the information flow is based on established personal and professional contacts.
+American firms face a number of market access obstacles, including:

 Based on the comments and observations in the preceding sections, the following should be considered by American environmental technology firms in order to improve their share of the local market.